j4w8n/mkrt/README.md

 `mkrt <path> <options>`

 Directories will be created, if they don't exist.
-If a directory does exist and isn't empty, you'll be prompted to continue.
+If any route files, that you've just asked mkrt to create, already exist in the directory then you'll be prompted to overwrite them or not.

+By default, a typical page route will create three files => +page.svelte, +page.server.ts, +page.ts

+By default, a typcial server route will create one file => +server.ts

 ### Configuration